syke9p3/retrain-mlthsc/README.md

 # MLTHSC Javascript Web App (v2)

-Now works online!
+***Now works online!***

-Here contains all related files for reworking the javascript-based web app for the project Multilabel Tagalog Hate Speech Classifier (MLTHSC) including the notebooks for retraining the classifier model.
+This repository contains all related files for the rework of the JavaScript-based web app of Multilabel Tagalog Hate Speech Classifier (MLTHSC).
+Also includes the Jupyter Notebooks written for retraining the classifier model in Python.

 (v1): [GitHub: syke9p3/mlthsc-thesis](https://github.com/syke9p3/mlthsc-thesis)